 The Yorkshire Terrier's roots can be traced back to 19th-century England, specifically to the county of Yorkshire.
 During the Industrial Revolution, textile workers from Scotland migrated to Yorkshire, bringing with them various terrier breeds, including the Paisley Terrier and Skye Terrier.
 These terriers were bred with local dogs, resulting in the development of the Yorkshire Terrier we know today.

 Initially, Yorkies were bred for their rat-catching abilities in the textile mills and coal mines of Yorkshire.
 Their small size allowed them to access tight spaces where larger dogs could not fit.
-As the breed evolved, it gained popularity as a fashionable companion dog among Victorian-era ladies, who prized the Yorkie's striking appearance.
+As the breed evolved, it gained popularity as a fashionable companion dog among Victorian-era ladies, who prised the Yorkie's striking appearance.

 Yorkshire Terriers belong to the Toy Group, a category of dog breeds known for their small size and affectionate nature.
 Despite their diminutive stature, these dogs are known for their confident and lively personalities.

 One of the most distinguishing features of Yorkshire Terriers is their luxurious coat.
 Yorkies have a fine, silky, and straight coat that flows down their body, giving them an elegant and regal appearance.
-Their coat colour is predominantly blue and tan, with a rich blue-gray on the body and a warm tan colour on the head, chest, and legs.
+Their coat colour is predominantly blue and tan, with a rich blue-grey on the body and a warm tan colour on the head, chest, and legs.
 Puppies are often born with black and tan coats, which gradually mature into the classic blue and tan as they age.

 In terms of overall appearance, Yorkies are known for their small, well-proportioned bodies, with a slightly rounded skull, medium-sized eyes that are dark and expressive, and small, V-shaped ears that stand erect.
 Their tails are typically docked, creating a neat, compact look.